MikeHopley/ftl-ships-guide/stealth-b.md

 On Hard specifically, enemy targeting can be manipulated to reduce the chance that your weapons or cloaking get hit.

 Run the weapons crew to sensors to watch weapons charge.
-Depower your Glaive when the charge bar is full, then repower when the charge bar resets.
-This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 31.5% to 6.5%.
+De-power your Glaive when the charge bar is full, then repower when the charge bar resets.
+This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 19% to 6.5%. **I’ll refer to this de-power trick as “toggling” your Glaive.**

 Note that you can’t use the sensors trick in a nebula!
 This is another reason to avoid them.
 Also consider that a drone hit into sensors effectively makes enemy weapons more dangerous.